 When the pupae develop into adults, the females will fly to Pinus trees, where they mate and lay their eggs.
 First, they build a nest or egg gallery by burrowing through the tree’s bark into the phloem.

 To attract a mate, female pine beetles release pheromones.
-Once the males arrive, they too secrete a pheromone which initiates infestation.
+Once males arrive, they too secrete a pheromone that initiates infestation.
 Surprisingly, males choose a mate based on the size of the egg gallery in the tree; the bigger, the better.

 Prevention: How to Get Rid of the Pine Beetle